RaffiDM/Image-Transformation/readme.md

 - Supports rotation, scaling, shearing, and translation in one transformation
 - Real-time visualization of transformation results

+### 📦 Batch Processing Mode
+- Process multiple images simultaneously
+- Apply same transformation to all uploaded images
+- Support for both Basic and Affine transformations
+- Individual download for each processed image
+- Consistent transformation parameters across all images

 ### 💾 Additional Features
+- **Single Image Mode**: Process one image at a time with detailed controls
+- **Batch Processing Mode**: Handle multiple images efficiently
 - Side-by-side preview of original and transformed images
 - Image dimensions and transformation parameter info
 - Download transformed results in PNG format